-- Could Computing Certifications provided by major players as well as Industry Neutral entities help understand the basics?
+Could Cloud Computing Certifications provided by major players as well as Industry Neutral entities help understand the basics?
 Skills and experience gained thereafter help in putting them into practice.

 Given its nature and scope, Cloud Computing is only set to grow and become more complex in the coming years.

-Almost all major vendors today, including Microsoft, IBM and Google are offering certification training for their own Cloud Computing products, whereas third party vendors such as Architura and are industry neutral credentials.
+Almost all major vendors today, including Microsoft, IBM and Google are offering certification training for their own Cloud Computing products, whereas third-party vendors such as Architura and CompTIA certifications are industry neutral credentials.

 Given the way such certifications are flooding the market, the question does arise as to whether these are really relevant, or just part of the hype which will die down eventually!